MKTG 4020 CONSUMER BEHAVIOR SYLLABUS

 Supplemental Readings

-A zip file containing a series of PDFs will be posted and pinned in the course Slack channel.
+A series of supplemental PDF required readings will be posted in the course Canvas.
 The PDFs are assigned readings, most of which will be discussed in class.
-Other articles/links may be posted on Slack throughout the semester.
+Other articles/links may be posted on Canvas throughout the semester.

 Additional Readings